arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

 ![On the left, the first few columns of the covid_testing data frame: `mrn`, `first_name`, `last_name`, and `gender`.
 This is followed by an arrow pointing to a new data frame on the right, which only has the two selected / blue columns, namely `mrn` and `last_name`.](media/select_covid_example.png)

-An important point to note here is that `select` **will not modify the original data frame**.
+An important point to note here is that `select` **will not modify the original data frame** but simply returns the altered data frame you asked for, without saving it automatically.

 If you write the `select` statement like this it will simply print out the result in the console or in your R Markdown document.
-If you want to *capture* the modified data frame you need to assign it to a named object.
+If you want to **capture** the modified data frame you need to **assign** it to a named object.

 <div class = "question">
 Which of the following will select the `first_name` column from the `covid_testing` data frame and capture the result in a data frame named `newdata`?